cybozu-go/neco/docs/ignition.md

-How CoreOS Container Linux boots in Neco
+How Flatcar Container Linux boots in Neco
 ========================================

-Ignition is a provisioning system for CoreOS Container Linux.
+Ignition is a provisioning system for Flatcar Container Linux.
 Users can do virtually anything during boot process by writing systemd units.

 This document describes how Neco constructs Ignition configurations and what